ks465/yii2-utils/documents/README.md

 All the classes in the component directory of the package:

 1. [Array Helper](components-array-helper.md) contains more methods for transforming and reshaping arrays.
-1. [Jalali & JalaliX](components-jalali.md) contain Jalali date object creation and manipulation.
+1. [Jalali and JalaliX](components-jalali.md) contain Jalali date object creation and manipulation.
+1. [Math Helper](components-math-helper.md) contains methods to do some mathematical routines easier.
+1. [SQL Formatter](components-sql-formatter.md) --a third party class-- formats a given SQL query for better visibility.
+1. [String Helper](components-string-helper.md) contains all the utilities for formatting, correcting and shaping strings for saving or showing.
+1. [View Helper](components-view-helper.md) contains all the utilities required for simpler and better view of objects in output.

 #Columns
 Columns are classes extending \kartik\grid\ActionColumn instead of \yii\grid\ActionColumn.